stacksjs/reverse-proxy/README.md

 ## Get Started

+There are two ways of using this reverse proxy: _as a library or as a CLI._

+### Library

-Given you installed the npm package, you can use it in your project:
+Given the npm package is installed:

 ```js
 import { startProxy } from 'bun-reverse-proxy'